quantiaconsulting/amplicon_metagenomics/Bee_microbiome/readme.md

 You could run these tests on just a subset (i.e. just bee guts with no problems)

 ## Now your go!

 Use the diversity calculations and taxonomic plots to answer questions about your data.
-Choose either gut, brood, or Bee-Bread (collected pollen)
+*Choose either gut, brood, or Bee-Bread (collected pollen)*

-Q - Is there a significant difference in alpha diversity between Pristine and Agricultural environments?
+- Is there a significant difference in alpha diversity between Pristine and Agricultural environments?
-Q - Is there a difference in community structure using unifrac distance?
+- Is there a difference in community structure using unifrac distance?
 Is it significant?
-Q - Are there any significanlty associated ASVs?
+- Are there any significanlty associated ASVs? (using ANCOM to test)
-Q - What effect are the samples labelled "problem" causing?
+- What effect are the samples labelled "problem" causing?
 Should they be removed?